EPMPaulPoly/parking-lot-mapping-tool/README.md

 # Parking Lot Segmentation Tool

 ## Overview
-This repository provides a **parking lot segmentation tool** that detects and delineates parking lots from **large satellite images**.
+This repository provides a **parking lot segmentation tool** that detects and delineates parking lots from large satellite images.
 The tool uses a SegFormer-large model trained on the dataset introduced in our [WACV 2025 paper](https://ieeexplore.ieee.org/abstract/document/10943617) *“A Pipeline and NIR-Enhanced Dataset for Parking Lot Segmentation.”*

 The pipeline includes both **deep learning segmentation** and **post-processing**, producing a **GeoJSON file** containing polygons for detected parking lots.